6.8 SPC vs. 300 Blackout: Powering Up the AR Platform

 6.8 SPC Development/History

-The goal of the cartridge was to increase the terminal performance of the M4 carbine, as urban close-quarters battle (CQB) in the 2nd Iraq War had showcased some deficiencies in the 5.56x45mm NATO/223 Remington cartridge.
+The goal of the cartridge was to increase the terminal performance of the M4 carbine, as urban close-quarters battle (CQB) during the Second Iraq War had demonstrated some deficiencies in the 5.56x45mm NATO cartridge.

 Initial designs for the 6.8 SPC came from Master Sgt.
-Steve Holland and Chris Murray used the 30 Remington as a parent case that was modified to fit in standard M4 mags.
-However, as the Remington SPC case is wider than a 5.56 NATO case, a standard M4 mag will fit about 25 rounds of 6.8 SPC.
+Steve Holland.
+Chris Murray used the 30 Remington as a parent case, modifying it to fit in standard M4 mags.
+However, since the Remington SPC case is wider than that of the 5.56 NATO, a standard M4 mag will only fit about 25 rounds of 6.8 SPC.

-One key design point was that the 6.8 SPC was developed to perform better in short barrel rifles (SBR) like the M4 carbine, as opposed to the longer M16 assault rifle.
+The 6.8 SPC was developed to perform better in short-barreled rifles (SBR) like the M4 carbine, as opposed to the longer M16 assault rifle.

-Fired from an M4, the 6.8 SPC can deliver almost 45% more kinetic energy into its target than standard 62-gr M855 NATO ammunition.
+When fired from an M4, the 6.8 SPC can deliver almost 45% more kinetic energy into its target than a standard 5.56 NATO M855 62 grain M855 cartridge.

 To read more about the 6.8 Remington SPC, check out the full history of the cartridge on our 6.8 SPC history page.